- Course Overview

 - Overview of Each Class

-- Class 1: The setting of international law (Ch.
-1)
+- 1: Foundations and structure of international law

 - Pre-class Study Load

-- Students are expect to read the assigned chapter of the textbook to prepare
+- Students are expected to read one chapter of the textbook prior to attending

 - Method of Grade Evaluation